 Luisa Meyer is a patent engineer with Foley & Lardner LLP.
 She is a member of the firm’s Mechanical & Electromechanical Technologies Practice.
+She has patent prosecution experience in numerous fields of technology including medical devices, aviation, automotive technologies, power generation systems and plumbing fixtures.

 - Co-author, “Combined Exposure to Big Endothelin-1 and Mechanical Loading in Bovine Sternal Cores Promotes Osteogenesis,” Bone, volume 85, pages 115-122 (2016)